fenglang0203/mc-code-test-frontend/README.md

 These two tasks are indepentant, please submit your answer separately.

+we prefer you use `react` and related tech stack like `redux` to finish these two tasks but you can also choose whatever framework you like.

 ## Contact Us
 if you have any questions about the code test, please contact me aaron@machinecolony.com